kazurayam/KS10.4.2_failed_to_rename_Keywords/README.md

 BrowserMobProxyManager.greeting()
 ```

 When I ran the `TC1`, it worked fine.
-The following outcome in the console:
+I saw the following outcome in the console:

 ```
 2026-04-13 22:14:12.890 INFO  c.k.katalon.core.main.TestCaseExecutor   - --------------------